The Research Process

 How do I make a Research Consultation?

-Setting up a research consultation is easy- you can simply call the library (803) 535-1262 and request to be put through to a librarian (Jason or Robin), or you can email either of us directly (Robin: firstname.lastname@example.org, Jason: email@example.com) ...we are happy to work with you to find a time and method (in person or virtual) that will work for everyone involved.
+Setting up a research consultation is easy- you can simply use this link to fill out a research consultation form: Research Consultation Form, or you can email either of us directly (Cassidy: firstname.lastname@example.org, Jason: email@example.com).
+We are happy to work with you to find a time and method (in person or virtual) that will work for everyone involved.

 How long can I borrow books for?